mariadb-corporation/MaxScale/Documentation/Filters/Database-Firewall-Filter.md

 #### `rules`

-Absolute path to a file with the rule definitions in it.
+A path to a file with the rule definitions in it.
 The file should be readable by the user MariaDB MaxScale is run with.
+If a relative path is given, the path is interpreted relative to the module configuration directory.
+The default module configuration directory is _/etc/maxscale.modules.d_.

 #### `action`